AntoineBlaud/linkat/README.md

 ## Further information

-Rendering a large memory trace could take a few seconds (approximately 1 second per 3000 entries) when the program makes a large amount of allocations, so please be patient.
+Rendering a large memory trace could take a few seconds (approximately 1 second per 3000 entries) when the poc makes a large amount of allocations, so please be patient.
+Also, this program could easily be extended to trace any pre-compiled program, but I don't see the need for it.

 ## Conclusion

 Linkat is a useful tool for tracing kernel memory allocation on Linux systems.
-By following the installation and usage steps given above, you can easily use Linkat to trace allocation made by your program in kernel memory.
+By following the installation and usage steps given above, you can easily use Linkat to trace allocation made by your poc in kernel memory.